-Drug Trafficking in Florida
+Trafficking in Illegal Drugs in Florida

-In addition to facing harsh criminal penalties of fines, prison sentences, and lengthy probation, individuals involved in the drug trade may also be subject to civil penalties such as forfeiture of their home, vehicles, or money, that the government believes is linked to the drug trade.
+In addition to harsh criminal penalties of fines, prison sentences, and lengthy probation, individuals involved in the drug trade may also be subject to civil penalties such as forfeiture of their home, vehicles, or money, that the government believes is linked to the drug trade.

 Definition of Drug Trafficking

-Drug Trafficking is defined as the intentional to sale, purchase, manufacture, delivery, possession, or transportation into Florida of a "trafficking amount" of drugs.
+Drug Trafficking is defined as the intentional sale, purchase, manufacture, delivery, possession, or transportation into Florida of a “trafficking amount” of drugs.

 • Cannabis: 25 pounds or 300 plants